linusshops/common/README.md

 [This README is a draft: Oct 6 2015]

-This module provides a modern base of Magento helpers, Magento endpoints, and frontend goodness to Magento, which in our opinion is sorely lacking if modern development is a thing--and in particular, *your* thing.
+This module provides a modern base of Magento helpers, Magento endpoints, and frontend goodness to Magento, which is sorely lacking if modern development is a thing--and in particular, *your* thing.
 This module aims to solve very general problems.
 Its ultimate purpose is to simply exist for the benefit of other modules, as a *Magento++*&trade; of sorts, which other